The Importance of Good Nutrition

 Minimize sugar and other processed foods.
 This one is pretty straight forward.
 Sugar is highly inflammatory and has many known adverse affects on the body.
 Processed foods often contain poor quality ingredients and are thus lacking in nutrition.
 Furthermore, processed foods often contain hidden salts & sugars, dyes, artificial sweeteners, hydrogenated oils, and other substances known to be harmful to the human body.

 Taking basic nutrition a step further, we can actually use various foods in increased quantities to treat certain conditions.
 For example, one might recommend a diet rich in healthy fats to someone with low HDL ("good") cholesterol.
 I often recommend seed cycling to patients trying to balance their hormones.
 Many people have heard of using ginger for an upset tummy.
 There are many ways to use that which is available in our refrigerators and cabinets as a means of increasing vitality and fighting disease.

 There are certain times and certain conditions that require more nutrients than what we can get in our food.
 For example, vegans almost always require the use of vitamin B12.
 These folks might choose to take a B12 supplement orally or receive B12 injections on a weekly or monthly basis.
 Individuals with conditions that may lead to malabsorption, such as Celiac Disease or Crohn's, may find benefit in IV Therapy as this allows nutrients to bypass the gut.
 For others, they are taking medications which are known to deplete certain nutrients.
 Some of the more common examples include Metformin & B12, Statin drugs and CoQ10, and Prilosec and Calcium.
 HERE is a more comprehensive list you can download.

-We do not offer IV Therapy at this time, but hope to add this service in the future.
+We do not offer IV Therapy at this time.
 If IV therapy is indicated, we have referrals available to provide this to our patients.